DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     ~~~~~~
     The file prefix used for naming the backup files.
 This is typically set to
     be the same as the device prefix.
 The resulting file name will be
     `name`.softsav.
-This argument is required
+This argument is required.

     .. _save_period: